 If you choose to book your flights independently, please bear in mind that by its very nature adventure travel on occasions needs to be flexible.
 Should we have to change the itinerary or cancel a trip you may need to amend or cancel your flights, therefore we strongly recommend that you check the charges for making amendments to your flights.
 We regret that we cannot accept liability for your connecting travel arrangements in the event of changes or cancellation to our trip.

 Valid Travel Insurance is compulsory on all trips as a condition of booking.
 As our trips are not your standard bucket and spade holiday it is important that you don’t buy a standard insurance.
+We offer a specialist travel insurance policy which covers all activities booked or arranged through us and is highly recommended.
 When selecting your policy, you must ensure that it is specifically designed for adventure/overland travel.
 Check that it covers you for overland travel and all adventure activities you may plan to do eg. white water rafting, horse riding and if you will be travelling to altitude check that this is also covered.

 We recommend that any policy has the following minimum levels of cover: